liuxiaoyu-git/openshift-4-ha-cronjob/README.md

 # OpenShift 4 HA CronJob

-OpenShift template to deploy a CronJob suitable for maintaining a desired number of application replicas accross multiple OpenShift clusters.
+OpenShift template to deploy a CronJob suitable for maintaining a desired number of application replicas across multiple OpenShift clusters.

 ## What problem does this solve?